nzahbihi/BellyButton_Biodiversity/README.md

 * types of bacteria culture
 * belly button washing frequency

-The data is displayed using three charts for readability.
+The data is displayed with three charts for readability.
 The user can also hover their mouse over the charts to gain more information on what is being presented.